-There hasn’t been established an upper safe dose of fiber.
-Though the recommended intake is up to 36 g a day, consuming even extremely high doses of 70 g a day is rather unlikely to cause any adverse effect.
+There hasn’t been established a maximum safe dose of fiber.
+Though the recommended daily intake of fiber is up to 36 grams, even consuming extremely high doses of 70 grams a day is rather unlikely to cause any adverse effect.

 Health benefits of fiber